mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 :2022-04-05: Preemptively cancel in progress operations when SDAM heartbeats timeout.
 :2022-10-05: Remove spec front matter reformat changelog.
 :2022-11-17: Add minimum RTT tracking and remove 90th percentile RTT.
-:2023-08-21: Add sdamMode and default to the Polling Protocol on FaaS.
+:2023-08-21: Add serverMonitoringMode and default to the Polling Protocol on FaaS.

 ----